 Site drainage will be provided into a city storm drainage system.
 The site will provide "Lot X" as the detention basin and provide a pedestrian linear park from that lot to Richins Avenue.
-"Lot X" wll also be the location of the sewer lift station moved from Little Avenue to that location.
+"Lot X" will also be the location of the backup generator system for the sewer lift station at Little Avenue.
 The detention basin is not large enough to provide a park/play area.
-Fees will be collected for development impact fees that can be used to acquire more parkland, enhance faciltiies that the city has, and to construct new facilities such as the fields in the industrial park.
+Fees will be collected for development impact fees that can be used to acquire more parkland, enhance facilities that the city has, and to construct new facilities such as the fields in the industrial park.
+The open area used for the underground storm drain storage facility will be able to be used as a "parklet" or neighborhood open space.
+It extends from Lot "X" west along the north and west boundaries providing an additional small walkable area.
+The open space will be unfenced excepting the generator back up utilities.
+Rear yard fencing will be located at the lots.